harshita5199/Adventure_work_sales_analysis/README.md

 Adventure Works, a leader in the sports and adventure gear industry, relies on proactive sales analysis to maintain its competitive edge.
 As a data analyst, my role involves analyzing sales data to uncover key trends in customer preferences, seasonal variations, and market dynamics.
 Despite our strong market presence, challenges persist in optimizing inventory, predicting seasonal demands, and understanding customer behavior, which can lead to missed opportunities and inventory imbalances.
 Accurate sales analysis is crucial for aligning our product offerings with market demand, improving inventory management efficiency, and enhancing overall customer satisfaction.
 The objective is to provide actionable insights that inform strategic decisions, optimize marketing strategies, and drive sustained sales growth, ensuring Adventure Works remains responsive to the evolving needs of adventure enthusiasts globally.

 ### Objective & constraint:
+**Business Objective:**
+Maximize profitability and revenue by identifying and leveraging key drivers from sales data analysis.

+**Business Constraint:**
+Operate within budget limits while ensuring data security and compliance with industry regulations.

 ### Key Stakeholder:
+1. Company Executives and Management:  CEO, CFO, and other senior leaders who need insights for strategic decision-making.
+2. Sales and Marketing Teams:  Responsible for developing and implementing strategies to boost sales and market presence.
+3. Product Development Team:  Uses insights to improve existing products and develop new products that meet market demand.
+4. Data Analysts and Business Intelligence Team:  Conducts the data analysis and provides actionable insights.
+5. Finance Department:  Monitors the financial impact and ensures profitability.
+6. Retail Partners and Distributors:  Interested in sales trends and performance to optimize inventory and sales strategies.
+7. Customers:  Indirectly benefit from improved product offerings and pricing strategies based on the analysis.
+8. Compliance and Legal Teams:  Ensure that data usage complies with relevant regulations and industry standards.

 ## Approach:
 1. Data Preparation: Import and clean the bank loan dataset.
 Transform data using Power Query Editor.